NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 1. Ball details input modal appears on the screen, displaying editable default values.

-2. User enters values in the input fields for the velocity (0L/sec to 200L/sec), diameter (default is 0.5L) or chooses to go with the default values.
+2. The user enters values in the input fields for the velocity (0L/sec to 200L/sec), diameter (default is 0.5L) or chooses to go with the default values.

-3. User selects a grid point to place the ball at.
+3. The user selects a grid point to place the ball at.

 * **A2:**

-1. Values are in the wrong format, notify user.
+1. Values are in the wrong format, notify the user.

 2. Go back to M2.